xixi-cathy/regX/README.md

 6. **[The second step of training for regX.](example_code/T2D/3.nn_train_step2.py)**

-   **Expected outputs**: parameters of the trained model (the model was trained for 10 times under random seeds).
+   **Expected outputs**: parameters of the trained model (the model was trained 10 times under random seeds).
-   This step takes about 2 hours on gpu.
+   This step takes about 2 hours on GPU.

 7. **[Model interpretation: in-silico perturbation.](example_code/T2D/4.in-silico_perturbation.py.ipynb)**

    **Expected outputs**: state-transitional probabilities before and after in-silico perturbation of TFs and cCREs.
-   **Note:** This step takes about 12 hours on the GPU (mainly because perturbing the cCREs is time-consuming).
+   **Note:** This step takes about 12 hours on the GPU (because perturbing the cCREs is time-consuming).

 8. **[Prioritization and visualization of pdTFs and pdCREs.](example_code/T2D/5.prioritization_and_visualization.py.ipynb)**

    **Expected outputs**: state transitional graphs.
    This step takes about 2 minutes.
-The output files were provided in Extended Data Figures.
+The output files are provided in the Supplementary Figures.

 9. **[Model interpretation: prioritize target genes of a pdTF.](example_code/T2D/6.TGs_of_pdTFs.py.ipynb)**

    **Expected outputs**: prioritization list of the target genes.
    This step takes about 5 minutes.
-The output files were provided in Supplementary tables.
+The output files are provided in the Supplementary tables.